emarkula24/wolt-internship-assignment-2025/README.md

-# Wolt Internship Assignment – API Endpoint for Distance & Pricing Calculations
+# API Endpoint for Distance & Pricing Calculations
 This repository contains a backend API endpoint developed as part of the Wolt internship assignment.
 It provides an API endpoint that retrieves data from multiple internal APIs, performs coordinate-based distance calculations, and computes delivery pricing based on predetermined factors.
-The detailed specifications for this endpoint are found [here](https://github.com/emarkula24/backend-internship-2025).
+The detailed specifications for this endpoint are found [here].
+Built with TypeScript and Node.js.
+Tested using Mocha testing framework and Chai assertion library(https://github.com/emarkula24/backend-internship-2025).

 # Requirements
   ```sh